PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 # A Metaverse for collective ownership of cities
-Everyone can own a fraction of the city, and help shape its future<br>
+Everyone can own a fraction of the city, and help shape its future.
+Fractional ownership of the world’s most sought after assets: Cities!<br>
-We are creating a metaverse to enable a collective of people to jointly contribute to the development of a city, acquire a fraction in city's revenues, and participate in collective decision making<br><br>
+This metaverse enables a collective of people to jointly start a city, acquire a fraction in city's revenues, and participate in governance<br><br>

 ## $DDRL fractions of an iconic metaverse
 Fractions unlock value.
 Because $DDRL holders are granted governance and membership rights the DDRL Metaverse is a community-owned developed and operated network.<br>